 Another fun fact: the basket in these photos was a car boot sale find at only £2!
 It makes a lovely picnic basket and I’ll definitely be using it all year round!

-What do I need to make this apple ginger cake?
+What ingredients do I need to make this apple loaf cake?

-None of the ingredients are too rare, but you might need to make some substitutions if you can’t find them all so it’s definitely useful to pay attention to this part!
+None of the ingredients are difficult to find, but you might need to make some substitutions if you can’t find them all so it’s definitely useful to pay attention to this part!